threefoldtech/info_grid/src/playground/dashboard/bridge.md

 ## Stellar to Tfchain

-You can deposit to Tfchain using the bridge page on the TF Dashboard, click *Deposit*:
+You can deposit to Tfchain using the bridge page on the TF Dashboard

+A deposit of tokens from the Stellar network onto TF-Chain needs to happen from a Stellar wallet, like in the ThreeFold Connect App.

+You have 2 options:

+- TFT needs to be sent to the bridge account
+- specifying in the memo field the twinID that was generated with the Twin creation e.g. twin_110 (dont forget twin_)
+- Note there is a transaction cost of 1 TFT.

+Or

+- You can scan the QR code

 ![bridge](./img/bridge/deposit.png)

 ## Tfchain to Stellar

-You can bridge back to stellar using the bridge page on the dashboard, click withdraw:
+You can bridge back to stellar using the bridge page on the dashboard, click *withdraw*:

+After indicating the destination address and the amount to be transferred, click *Send*.

 ![withdraw](./img/bridge/withdraw.png)